geoffsalmon/depanneur/README.md

 # depanneur

-A Clojure library designed to ... well, that part is up to you.
+A Brainfuck interpreter in clojure.

 ## Usage

-FIXME
+You probably don't want to use this.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Geoffrey Salmon

 Distributed under the Eclipse Public License, the same as Clojure.